sinzii/drafts/dedot_announcement.md

 We're also seeing significant improvement in memory consumption when connecting `dedot` to multiple networks at the same time.
 Detailed benchmarking & comparison between `dedot` and `@polkadot/api` can be found [here](https://github.com/sinzii/delightfuldot-poc/tree/main?tab=readme-ov-file#memory-consumption-benchmark-result).
 You can also run the benchmarking script yourself to verify the result.
 TL.DR: ~4-5x less memory consumption compared to `@polkadot/api`.

 In an attempt to verify how much impact `dedot` could make in term of memory consumption in a real-world application.
 I was trying to integrate `dedot` into SubWallet, a leading wallet in Polkadot ecosystem.
 When turning on connections to all of the Substrate-based networks SubWallet supported (+100 networks), SubWallet running `dedot` was consuming less than a half the total memory consumption when it's running with `@polkadot/api`.
-While the result's much less compared to the raw benchmarking (since there're a lot of other things can could impact memory consumption in a real application), this shows that we can build lightweight wallets or applications that connect to hundred of network connections at the same time efficiently.
+While the result's much less compared to the raw benchmarking (since there're a lot of other things can could impact memory consumption in a real application), this shows that we can build lightweight wallets or applications that connect to hundred of network connections at the same time efficiently with further optimizations.

 <img width="1157" alt="Pasted image 20240628170009" src="https://github.com/sinzii/w3-grant-draft/assets/6867026/8846589a-dcf7-408f-ae18-b012b8a93f23">

 ### Types & APIs suggestion/auto-complete for individual Substrate-based chains.
 With the latest changes in metadata v14 and v15.
 We can now have access to most of the available types & APIs that's exposed by the runtime.
 We were able to convert/generate those Types & APIs information encoded inside the metadata into plain TypeScript Types & APIs.
 So dapp developers can now being aware of all available Types & APIs for any particular Substrate-based blockchain that they're working on.
 E.g for Polkadot runtime: [types](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/types.d.ts), [tx](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/tx.d.ts), [runtime-apis](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/runtime.d.ts), [storage queries](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/query.d.ts), [constants](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/consts.d.ts), ...

 We're maintaining a package named [`@dedot/chaintypes`](https://github.com/dedotdev/chaintypes/tree/main/packages/chaintypes/src) with a goal to maintaining Types & APIs for all of Substrate-based blockchains in the ecosystem.
-So dapp developers can just install the package and pick which ever the ChainApi that they want to interact with.
+So dapp developers can just install the package and pick which ever the `ChainApi` that they want to interact with.

-Below is an example of how to interacting with different chain apis with `ChainApi`:
+Below is an example of how to interacting with different chain apis with `ChainApi` with `dedot`:

 ![chaintypes](https://github.com/sinzii/w3-grant-draft/assets/6867026/1237dc22-58d1-4dce-b57e-b33d167de94d)